PhilKubz/challenge-19-text-editor/README.md

 - [Questions](#questions)

 ## Installation
+Deployed Site linked below!

-Navigate to [JATE](linkhere) and click the install button in the top left corner.
+Navigate to [JATE](https://jate-editor-of-the-texts-14f41023024f.herokuapp.com/) and click the install button in the top left corner.
 Application will then be installed on the local system.

 ## Usage
 Text editor